neclimdul/marketo-rest/docs/Asset/Api/EmailsApi.md

     new GuzzleHttp\Client()
 );
 $id = 56; // int | id
 $positions = "positions_example"; // string | JSON array of module positions.
-Each position must be a JSON object with members 'index' and a 'moduleId'.
-Required Permissions: Read-Write Assets
+Each position must be a JSON object with members 'index' and a 'moduleId'

 try {
     $result = $apiInstance->rearrangeModulesUsingPOST($id, $positions);